welkineins/programming-list/python-list.md

 ## CMD
 - [Fabric](http://www.fabfile.org/) - Fabric is a Python (2.5-2.7) library and command-line tool for streamlining the use of SSH for application deployment or systems administration tasks.

+## HTTP Server
+- [Gunicorn](http://gunicorn.org/) - Gunicorn 'Green Unicorn' is a Python WSGI HTTP Server for UNIX.
+It's a pre-fork worker model ported from Ruby's Unicorn project.
+The Gunicorn server is broadly compatible with various web frameworks, simply implemented, light on server resources, and fairly speedy.